syeedameen/M.Tech-Project/README.md

 FIR filter Library
 ==========================

-FIR filter Library.

-Tested in Arduino IDE 1.0.1.
+I tested in Arduino IDE 1.0.1.

-The library is used in my M.Tech Project.
+The library is used in my Project.
 --------------------------------------------------------------------------------
 To use the library: